 Familiar dairy-free alternatives (dairy-free ice cream or plant-based cheese)

 You don’t have to only eat salad and potatoes on a plant-based diet—while their animal-based versions may be out, dairy-free alternatives are relatively still in stock.
-Make sure your diet is rich in plants, but if familiarity helps you get through these times, go ahead and reach for those dairy-free cheeses, sweets, creamers, yogurts, and butter.
+Make sure your diet is rich in plants, but if familiarity helps you get through this COVID-19 time, go ahead and reach for those dairy-free cheeses, sweets, creamers, yogurts, and butter.
 Check out our Ultimate Guide to Dairy-Free Alternatives here.

 Budget-Friendly Plant-Based Foods

 We recognize that cost plays a factor in food choices now more than ever.
-Fortunately, a dairy-free, plant-based diet is the most affordable option at the supermarket.
+Fortunately, a dairy-free, plant-based diet is the most affordable option at the supermarket at all times, not just during COVID-19.
 Basics—apples, bananas, mixed greens, onions, broccoli, potatoes, squash, eggplant, tofu, plant milk, beans, grains, tomatoes, etc—are typically under $1-2 per pound.
 Hamburger meat at Walmart.com is $5.24 per pound.
 To get the most out of your dollar, limit your purchasing of convenience foods (buy the whole butternut squash instead of the pre-cubed package).
 Plant-based food in its origin is pauper food—think ratatouille, beans and rice, and vegetable soup.
-Modern day has elevated these struggle foods into meals that are delicious and satisfying.
+Modern-day has elevated these struggle foods into meals that are delicious and satisfying.
 Once you try a sticky-sweet roasted sweet potato topped with refried beans, fluffy quinoa, salsa, and a side of steamed broccoli, you might just be surprised how often you’ll crave it.

 Plant-Based Foods That Protect Our Health